Respect the Rat

 Good to take if your team relies on you to win fights

-Since Twitch is a pretty ranged damage dealer who specializes in taking down individual targets early on, you want a support with a TON of peel.
+Since Twitch is a high DPS champion who specializes in taking down individual targets over time early on, you want a support with a TON of peel.

 This is where Twitch starts to hit his stride.
 You should have your core completed by about 25 minutes in usually, which gives a pretty sweet power spike.
 Your 1v1s are pretty good at this point, and your team fight usefulness is even better thanks to Runaan's Hurricane and Spray and Pray.
 When positioning for fights, stay on one of the corners of the fight, so that your ult will reach the enemy carries, but far enough so you aren't conspicuous and so you can make a quick getaway should the fight turn in the enemy's favor.
 Save your Ambush for the getaway, unless you absolutely need it to enter fights.
 You can split-push effectively due to Runaan's Hurricane and due to Ambush, which can help you make a clean getaway if you're caught out.
 Split pushing will also help keep your gold up, to help you keep scaling into the late game.
 Cool note: if you activate Q right before you recall, you will remain invisible for part of it or all of it, depending on how many points in Q you have.
 If you have 4, you will remain invisible for 7 seconds, the entire duration.